qlu223/SportsDashboard/doc/codereview.md

 # Description:

 This desktop app is a customizable dashboard for soccer-related team and player statistics that will update during the season.
-We hope to

 # Status